Mean, Median and Mode in Plain English

 | Median | Position (n+1)/2 | The value that splits sorted data into two equal halves | Best for skewed data; unaffected by outliers |

-For related measures of spread, see the standard deviation guide and the variance guide.
-For the full terminology reference, visit the Statistics Fundamentals glossary.
+For related measures of spread, see the standard deviation guide, the variance guide, and the interquartile range guide.
+For the full terminology reference, see the Statistics Fundamentals glossary.
+For a complete population vs. sample breakdown, see population vs sample.

 Common Mistakes with Mean, Median, and Mode